rizalalfadlil/audit-servis/plan.md

-to do tomorrow:
+to do:
-- implement cloudinary
-- save service report to firestore
-- change ui language to indonesia
+- improve landing page design
-- add header for exported pdf file
+- add footer (optional)